scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 The remaining information displayed in Fig. 4 shows directly the chosen model parameters, or the default values where these parameters are not specified.
 The exchange and correlation functionals - set by the parameters :code:`xfunc_id` and :code:`cfunc_id` - are passed to the LIBXC library :cite:`libxc_2018` for processing.
 So far, only the "local density" family of approximations is available in atoMEC, and thus the default values are usually a sensible choice.
-For more information on exchange and correlation functionals, there is a number of reviews in the literature, for example Ref. :cite:`xc_review`.
+For more information on exchange and correlation functionals, there are many reviews in the literature, for example Ref. :cite:`xc_review`.

 This stage of the average-atom calculation, i.e. the specification of the model and the choices of approximation within that, is shown in the second row of Fig. 2.